top of page

 Anchorage views

-Most people start their Alaska adventure in Anchorage so we’ll start there as well.
+Most people start their Alaska adventure in Anchorage, so we’ll start there as well.
 While Anchorage has incredible beauty surrounding the city, most people use it as a jumping off point vs. spending a lot of time in the city itself.
 My husband lived in Anchorage when we met, so I spent a week in Alaska before we were married.
-In fact, we got engaged on top of Flattop Mountain!
+In fact, we got engaged on top of Flattop Mountain - see our reenactment 18 years later below!
 Anchorage has beautiful trails and vistas as well as some great restaurants - don't miss F Street for the halibut chunks!
 However, I wouldn’t spend more than a day or two there unless you are making Anchorage your home base for day trips like we did.

 Top five picks for Anchorage

-1. Hike or bike the Tony Knowles Coastal Trail (an 11-mile gentle trail), Chugach State Park or Flattop Mountain (about 30 minutes from Anchorage).
+2. Hike Chugach State Park or Flattop Mountain (about 30 minutes from Anchorage).

-4. Drive to Girdwood and stay at the Alyeska Resort (45 minutes from Anchorage).
+4. Drive to Girdwood to the Alyeska Resort (45 minutes from Anchorage).
 Check out the views on the Alyeska Tramway, pan for gold at Crow Creek Mine, hike the Winner Creek Trail or North Face Trail, and snowmobile on a glacier.
 See wildlife living their best life at the Alaska Wildlife Conservation Center.

 5. Watch grizzly bears catch salmon in mid-air at Brooks Falls.
 Only accessible by plane, you can do a day trip from Anchorage and fly to King Salmon, AK and then catch a float plane to Brooks Lodge.